gunrock/docsify/docs/hive_phase2/hive_proj_phase2.md

 #### hive-proj-test.sh

-A tolerance value can be specified by setting a value in `APP_OPTIONS`

-Please review the provided script and see "Running the Applications" chapter for details on running with additional datasets.
+Please review the provided script and see [Running the Applications](#running-the-applications) for details on running with additional datasets.
+In addition matrix market `.mtx` must first be converted to binary as follows:

 ```
 # convert data to binary